art work by John Ceprano

 #conflictresolution

-• What do you not know about yourself in the situation?
-About the other person?
+• What do you assume, but do not know for sure, about the possible reason the other person is perturbed with you?

 • What else occurs to you as you consider these questions?